SEC Announces Big Changes to EDGAR Access

 Form ID Still Required

-The SEC is launching a beta program on October 12.
-If you participate in the beta and would be open to sharing your feedback with me, I am interested in hearing it.
+The SEC is launching a beta program that will run from around now to March 15 of next year (as of September 18, the beta program is not yet available).
+Learn more about the beta program on the EDGAR Next page.
+If you participate in the beta and would be open to sharing your feedback with me, I am very interested in hearing it.
 I am considering submitting a comment letter on the program to the SEC; your feedback would help me determine what to comment on.

 Don’t Panic: Comment Period and Transition